 Are you an expert?
 Apply to contribute here.

-Profile of Nike LeBron XIII Low Premium
+Profile of the Nike LeBron XIII Low Premium

 The Nike LeBron XIII Low Premium was introduced during the NBA finals in May 2017.
 This low-top features a fancy suede upper in a one-bootie construction.
 Added to the stylish design is the tan-colored gum outsole.
 The midsole promises impact absorption and responsiveness from the Zoom and Max Air technologies.